CONGRATULATIONS Leonard

 Don't just take our word for it; try it!
 You may surprise yourself with how much you can get done, and by how natural it feels.

-Communication involves Action, ReAction, CounterAction and InterAction.
-Of course, emotions cause the desire to communicate while thoughts provide the content.
-However it’s your conative instincts that drive how it plays out.
+Communication is at the heart of every relationship and involves all three parts of the mind.
+Emotions cause the desire to communicate while thoughts provide the content.
+However, your conative instincts also drive how it plays out.

 It’s Not Just What You Say, It’s How You Say It